 First prize for sustainability goes to T. White's Bikes and The Secondhand Bike Shop.
 Masters of repair and remodelling older wheels for sale, these guys have been selling pre-loved bikes since 2008.
 A treasure-trove of old and new bikes including single speeds, fixed gears, BMX’s, commuters, tourers, road bikes, kids bikes, mountain bikes and anything else you can think of, give these guys a go if you’re looking to give a classic bike some love.
 They’ll deliver at Alert Level 3 depending on location, otherwise, you can pick up from their store.

-With stores nationwide, you can’t beat the breadth of selection available at Bike Barn—we’re talking everything from electric to mountain and road bikes, BMX’s and kids bikes.
+Recently taken over by an Australian brand and with stores nationwide you can’t beat the breadth of selection available at 99 Bikes—we’re talking everything from electric to mountain and road bikes, BMX’s and kids bikes.
 From entry-level pricing right up to bikes for the pros, they’ll deliver your wheels direct to your door and also offer pick up from one of their nationwide stores.

 Stocking a mind-boggling selection of bikes from brands such as Pinarello, Cervélo, Focus, Santa Cruz, Ibis, Scott, and Avanti to name but a few, Kiwivelo are based near Takapuna and will deliver your new pride and joy straight to your door.
 Besides the bikes they also are fully stocked for all the nutrition, clothing and accessories a biking enthusiast could wish for.